Merle Chambers: Philanthropy

 In 1997 she established the Chambers Family Fund (renamed the Merle Chambers Fund).
 This private foundation supports social justice and equity, and women's economic security.
 Historically, the foundation also supported early education.
 The fund established women's foundations in Wyoming and Montana in 1999 and in Oklahoma in 2003.
 Chambers was a significant donor for the establishment of the Merle Catherine Chambers Center for the Advancement of Women at the University of Denver.
 The foundation has supported various arts and culture organizations in Colorado, including the Denver Art Museum, which features the Merle Chambers and Hugh Grant Modern Gallery; the Colorado Ballet; the Ellie Caulkins Opera House at the Denver Performing Arts Complex, to which the fund gave $2 million to Denver Arts & Venues toward the opening of the Chambers Grant Salon; the Clyfford Still Museum; and Kirkland Museum of Fine & Decorative Art.
+Merle's vision and financial support, both individually and through Chambers Fund, was instrumental to the development of Kirkland Museum's collection over the years.
+In 2018, the building housing the museum opened in the Golden Triangle neighborhood.
+The original studio building was relocated to the new location at 1201 Bannock Street in Denver, a move championed by Merle.
+Kirkland Museum became part of the Denver Art Museum in October 2024, and is now called "The Kirkland".

 In 2020, Merle Chambers launched Chambers Initiative, with an objective to empower systemic, sustainable change to create a more fair and just society.
-Both Merle Chambers and Merle Chambers Fund are part of this broader philanthropic endeavor fueled by a heightened commitment in the areas of social justice and women's economic security.
-The goal of Chambers Initiative is to ensure that more people - particularly those most impacted by economic, social, and political injustice - have a good change to reach their full potential.
+Merle Chambers and Merle Chambers Fund partnered in this broader philanthropic endeavor fueled by a heightened commitment in the areas of social justice, democracy, and women's economic security.
+The goal of Chambers Initiative was ensuring that more people - particularly those most impacted by economic, social, and political injustice - had a good chance to reach their full potential.

+In 2024, after 40 years and more than $140M in grantmaking, Merle Chambers Fund completed a spend-down of its endowment, ceasing operations.
+The Initiative also closed at the end of 2024, in alignment with Merle's retirement.